Nuitka/Nuitka/Developer_Manual.rst

 The decision making and caching are located in the ``nuitka.tree`` package, in modules ``nuitka.tree.Recursion`` and ``nuitka.tree.ImportCache``.
-Each module is only considered once (then cached), and we need to obey lots of user choices, e.g. to compile standard library or not.
+Each module is only considered once (then cached), and we need to obey lots of user choices, e.g. to compile a standard library or not.

 Hooking for module ``import`` process